 Featured image – Azaleas in bloom at Exbury Gardens / Visit England/New Forest District Council

 Tess Bridgwater is a Canadian freelance writer with special interest in gardens and history, who has written extensively for newspapers and magazines in the US and Canada.
 She grew up in southern England, a few miles away from the New Forest and has fond memories of family outings walking the glades and learning to ride on a docile New Forest pony.
-She is the author of a wartime memoir about growing up in the area – Finding my Footprints in Sarum, currently available on Amazon.
-An updated edition with new material– A Wessex Girl Remembers – is due for publication in the fall of 2018. tesshereandthere.wordpress.com.
+She is the author of a wartime memoir about growing up in the area – Finding my Footprints in Sarum and A Wessex Girl Remembers – both available on Amazon. www.tesshereandthere.wordpress.com